ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 ```
 </details>

 Consensus client connects to the execution client to read the deposit contract and identify validators.
 It also connects to other Beacon Node peers and syncs consensus slots from genesis.
 When it reaches the current epoch, the Beacon API becomes usable for your validators.
+Learn more about [Beacon Node APIs](https://eth2docs.vercel.app/).

 ### Adding Validators {#adding-validators}

+Consensus client serves as a Beacon Node to which validator client connects.
 Each of the consensus clients has their own validator software that is described in detail in their respective documentation.
-The easiest way to get started with staking and validator key generation is to use the [Prater Testnet Staking Launchpad](https://prater.launchpad.ethereum.org/), which allows you to test your setup.
-When you're ready for Mainnet, you can repeat these steps using the [Mainnet Staking Launchpad](https://launchpad.ethereum.org/).

 Running your own validator allows for [solo staking](https://ethereum.org/en/staking/solo/), the most impactful and trustless way.
 This requires deposit of 32ETH.
 For running a validator on your own node with a smaller amount, checkout decentralized pool with permissionless node operators, e.g. [Rocket Pool](https://rocketpool.net/node-operators).

+The easiest way to get started with staking and validator key generation is to use the [Prater Testnet Staking Launchpad](https://prater.launchpad.ethereum.org/), which allows you to test your setup by [running nodes on Goerli](https://notes.ethereum.org/@launchpad/goerli).
+When you're ready for Mainnet, you can repeat these steps using the [Mainnet Staking Launchpad](https://launchpad.ethereum.org/).
+Make sure to check [Mainnet readiness checklist](https://launchpad.ethereum.org/en/merge-readiness) to smoothly run your validator through the Merge.

 ### Using the node {#using-the-node}